mpc001/Visual_Speech_Recognition_for_Multiple_Languages/README.md

 ### Evaluation

-We provide landmarks, language models, models for each datasets.
+We provide landmarks, language models, models for each dataset.
 Please see the [models](./models/README.md) page for details.

 ## Citation

-If you find this code useful in your research, please consider to cite the following papers:
+If you find this code useful in your research, please consider citing the following papers:

 ```bibtex
 @article{ma2022visual,